Kamran-Afzali/Kamran-Afzali.github.io/_posts/stan-regul.md

 Use three specific approaches to regularization—ridge, lasso, hierarchical shrinkage—which regularize through different priors, with different consequences for sparsity
 Recognize connections between Bayesian regularized regression and regularized regression in a machine learning / penalized MLE framework

+## Regularized Regression
+As described above, regularized linear regression models aim to estimate more conservative values for the  weights in a model, and this is true for both frequentist and Bayesian versions of regularization.
+While there are many methods that can be used to regularize your estimation procedure, we will focus specifically on two popular forms—namely, ridge and LASSO regression.
+We start below by describing each regression generally, and then proceed to implement both the frequentist and Bayesian versions.

 ### Bayesian Ridge Regression

 The extention from traditional to ridge regression is actually very straightforward!
 Specifically, we modify the loss function (equation 3) to include a penalty term for model complexity, where model complexity is operationalized as the sum of squared  weights.